kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/DNAC-IPV4-DISCOVERY.png?raw=true "Import JSON")

-Additionally within DNA Center on the Plug and Play window the device should show as unclaimed
+Additionally, within DNA Center on the Plug and Play window, the device should show as unclaimed.

 ![json](./images/DNAC-9300-Discovery.png?raw=true "Import JSON")

 ## Summary
-The next step would be to build the PnP Onboarding settings and template on DNA Center which will be covered in the next lab entitled [Onboarding Templates](../LAB2-Onboarding-Template/README.md#Day0) - This section explains in depth and how to deploy Day 0 templates
+The next step will be to build the PnP Onboarding settings and template on DNA Center, which we will cover in the next lab entitled [Onboarding Templates](../LAB2-Onboarding-Template/README.md#Day0) - The next lab explains in-depth and how to deploy Day 0 templates.

 ## Feedback
-If you found this set of Labs helpful please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how it could be improved.
+If you found this set of Labs helpful, please fill in comments and [give feedback](https://app.smartsheet.com/b/form/f75ce15c2053435283a025b1872257fe) on how we can improve.